killermann/samuel-killermann-curriculum-vitae/content/now/2019-april.md

 date: 2019-04-08
 emoji: "🃏"
 blurb: "Two new big projects that are over halfway complete."
+color: "#67C2E7"

 ---

-I'm in the process of creating two big new projects.
-Both are well underway, with lots of things you can check out right now.
+<p class="dropCap">I am in the process of creating two big new projects.
+Both are well underway, with lots of things you can check out right now.</p>

 One is a **Social Justice, Minus Dogma Online Course &amp; Community**, which lives at [www.sjmd.space](https://www.sjmd.space).